Arifbio/Calculator1/README.md

 # This is my local repo

-in this project i make a calculator, this is my first project using Html , CSS and JS.
+in this project i make a second calculator, in this project i minimize javaScript but make the same function for the first calculator .